 I have been completely messed up about body image, weight, diet, food and exercise, since I was fifteen and became painfully anorexic after starting a Weight Watchers diet when there was no need (see post: Not-So-Sweet Sixteen 🙏 )

 I have been living by these completely unreasonable, restrictive diet and exercise rules and if I failed to follow them, I would berate myself and slip into hours or days of self-loathing.
 Did I mention that I AM FIFTY effing YEARS OLD!!!!
 This is completely and utterly unbelievable that I would still be governed by this mind-blowing waste of time.
 This waste of time that robs me (and millions of others) of the time and energy to pursue other passions, talents, skills or to just to be at peace.
-Do I want to be on my death-bed one day thinking of how great it was to stay skinny my whole life but, to do nothing else???!
-For me, staying skinny (because my body is not naturally skinny – it is naturally medium/large-size) was a full time job.
+Do I want to be on my death-bed one day thinking of how great it was to maintain a tight-ass my whole life but, to do nothing else???!
+For me, staying skinny (because my body is not naturally skinny – it is more like naturally medium to large-size) was a full time job.
 This is some of what I would need to do on a daily basis.

-Wake up, pee, get on scale naked, record number – berate myself for that number; pat belly, turn sideways and pull it in, check image, scowl; drink green tea and water at every opportunity; never eat past 7:00 pm; exercise daily; take the stairs, not the escalator or the elevator; walk everywhere trying to cover ten kilometers per day; between meals have only fruit for snacks; at mealtimes, eat mostly vegetables and very little of anything else; never eat cheese or dessert or nuts; never drink pop; do squats while brushing teeth; do back bends in the shower; check image again and again and berate myself for cellulite; suck in belly and hold it forever; hold plank for two minutes min per day; do pushups and sit-ups before bed; if going out for a meal, exercise hard just before to earn the meal; when hungry, put off eating as long as possible; spend a lot of time deciding what should be eaten – do I deserve a snack or should I just drink water or what exactly have I earned today; work hard to eat only organic foods or local organic or vegetable rather than grain – lean meat only, no GMOs; don’t sit if I can stand — no relaxation until the day’s exercise has been hammered out…
+Wake up, pee, get on scale naked, gasp at number – berate myself for that number; pat belly, turn sideways and pull it in, check image, scowl; drink green tea and water at every opportunity; never eat past 7:00 pm; exercise daily; take the stairs, not the escalator or the elevator; walk everywhere; have only fruit for snacks; at mealtimes, eat mostly vegetables and very little of anything else; avoid cheese, dessert and nuts; never drink pop; do squats while brushing teeth; do back bends in the shower; check image again and again and berate myself for cellulite; suck in belly and hold it forever; hold plank for two minutes min per day; do pushups and sit-ups before bed; if going out for a meal, exercise hard just before to earn the meal; when hungry, put off eating as long as possible; spend a lot of time deciding what should be eaten – do I deserve a snack or should I just drink water or what exactly have I earned today; work hard to eat only organic foods or local organic or vegetable rather than grain – lean meat only, no GMOs; don’t sit if I can stand — no relaxation until the day’s exercise has been hammered out…

 And there was more.
 There was always another new rule lurking in the wings.